Diamond Technical Terms Glossary

 Lab-Grown Diamond

-A diamond created in a controlled laboratory environment using technological processes (CVD or HPHT) that replicate natural d
+A diamond created in a controlled laboratory environment using technological processes (CVD or HPHT) that replicate natural diamond

 Start Your Journey Today